PhilipRamkeerat/philip-portfolio/README.md

-# 🚀 Philip Ramkeerat - Senior Angular Developer Portfolio
+# Philip Ramkeerat - Senior Angular Developer Portfolio

-A modern, professional portfolio built with **Angular 20** and **standalone components**, showcasing Philip Ramkeerat's experience and skills as a Senior Angular Developer.
-Features a responsive design with dark/light theme support, internationalization (English/Portuguese), and server-side rendering capabilities.
+A modern, responsive portfolio website built with Angular 20, featuring a clean design and optimized performance for hosting on Apache servers like Hostinger.

 ## 📸 Screenshots